junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "That's not helpful at all," Sam hisses between his teeth.
 Cas nods quietly to agree.

 Dean sighs, shutting his eyes.
-"Not an option, any other brilliant ideas?"
+"Not an option.
+We're not dooming anyone.
+Any other brilliant ideas?"

 "There is one, if you must --" Rowena says, with the sound of a wry smile at the edge of each syllable, "-- there's always that good old Nick -- what's his last name?"